 Yoga is proven to improve your sense of well-being and your mood.
 It can therefore aid in the management of stress and anxiety brought on by shy bladder syndrome.
 There are many online resources available but we suggest you consider a local yoga club.

 Meditation can curb your anxiety and stress levels, thereby helping you treat your shy bladder syndrome.
 In effect meditation slows down the subconscious mind thereby allowing you to put things better in perspective.
 It can leave you calm, relaxed, balanced and in focus and can thereby really help any fight against anxiety.
 There are so many available online resources to help teach you the basics.

 Hypnosis works by, in effect, reprogramming the mind to respond differently (more rationally) to a particular situation.
 This can really help as you can specifically target the reaction of the mind in respect of paruresis and it’s natural response to urinating.

-I suggest you don’t write this off as it proved very effective.
-I still use it today.
+Don’t write this one off as it can prove highly effective as a treatment for shy bladder.
+I actually still use it today.
 Learn more about paruresis hypnosis >>>.

-Tip 2: Start With The Graduated Exposure Therapy.
+Tip 2: Start With Graduated Exposure Therapy.